compulim/gulp-remotebuild/README.md

 # gulp-taco-remote

-Gulp plugin to build Cordova iOS app remotely using [Visual Studio Tools for Apache Cordova](https://taco.visualstudio.com/).
+Gulp plug-in to build Cordova iOS app remotely using [Visual Studio Tools for Apache Cordova](https://taco.visualstudio.com/).

+You can also use this plug-in and TACO to aid continuous integration.

 # How to use